At the moment our recommendation is not to buy a mouthpiece toothbrush. You should stick to a regular electric toothbrush.

-Amabrush has radically evolved the product and range of accessories due to the high level of funding.
+Amabrush radically evolved the product and range of accessories due to the high level of funding.

-Bluetooth connectivity and smartphone app are planned as is a wireless charging stand, travel case, UV santiser and more.
+Bluetooth connectivity and smartphone app are a reality, as is a wireless charging stand, travel case, UV sanitiser and more.

 At this time it is not a complete like-for-like with regular electric toothbrushes but there is an increasing similarity with features like Bluetooth and wireless charging being offered.

 Cheap alternatives and replicas

 Hopefully, it is clear already, that currently, it is not worth buying a mouthpiece toothbrush.